fractalbass/data_science/_posts/2023-11-23-data_science_37.md

 ## An Example

 Here is an interesting example.
-Below, I have taken the daily closing values of a company's stock (it happens to be Trimble, my current employer) from Jan 1, 2021 thru Oct 10, 2023.
+Below, I have taken the daily closing values of a company's stock from Jan 1, 2021 thru Oct 10, 2023.

 ![Trimble image 1]({{ site.url }}/images/trimble_walk_1.png)